awsdocs/aws-sam-developer-guide/doc_source/sam-cli-command-reference-sam-deploy.md

 Deploying AWS Lambda functions through AWS CloudFormation requires an Amazon Simple Storage Service \(Amazon S3\) bucket for the Lambda deployment package\.
 The AWS SAM CLI creates and manages this Amazon S3 bucket for you\.
 AWS SAM enables encryption for all files stored in Amazon S3\.

-If your application includes any function or layer resources declared with `PackageType: Image`, then you can instruct the AWS SAM CLI to automatically create the required Amazon ECR repositories for you, using either the `--resolve-images-repos` option, or the `--guided` option and responding to prompt "Create managed ERC respositories for all functions?" with `Y`\.
+If your application includes any function or layer resources declared with `PackageType: Image`, then you can instruct the AWS SAM CLI to automatically create the required Amazon ECR repositories for you, using either the `--resolve-image-repos` option, or the `--guided` option and responding to prompt "Create managed ERC respositories for all functions?" with `Y`\.

 **Usage:**